 Alicia E. Moy

 Alicia E. Moy’s expertise in utilities and energy gives her a holistic perspective on Hawaii’s energy ecosystem and its transformation to meet the state’s renewable energy and carbon neutrality goals.
-She joined the BOH board in 2017, and her leadership in the energy industry and her background in finance and strategic planning make her an asset to the board.
+Given the importance of energy in Hawaii and how it impacts all consumers in the state, Ms. Moy’s perspective in this key segment of the markets we serve brings valuable insights to the Board’s deliberations.
+Her leadership in this industry along with her strong executive background in finance and strategic planning qualify her for service on the Board.

-Since 2013, Ms. Moy has been president and CEO of Hawai‘i Gas.
-In 2019, she became president of MIC Hawaii Holdings, LLC, the parent company of Hawai‘i Gas, including several other businesses working to reduce the cost and improve the reliability and sustainability of energy in Hawaii.
+Ms. Moy has been president and CEO of Hawai‘i Gas’s board of directors since 2011.
+In October 2019, Ms. Moy became president of MIC Hawaii Holdings, LLC, the parent company of Hawai‘i Gas, as well as several other smaller businesses collectively engaged in efforts to reduce the cost and improve the reliability and sustainability of energy in Hawaii.

 From 2001 to 2013, Ms. Moy was senior vice president with Macquarie Infrastructure and Real Assets ("MIRA"), where she oversaw corporate strategy, strategic planning, funding and management of several MIRA-managed utility companies, including Hawai‘i Gas.